Joohansson/txhighway-nano/README.md

-# TX Highway Nano
+# TX Highway Nano Beta Network

 **Disclaimer:** Forked from https://github.com/ghobson2013/txhighway which is live at https://txhighway.com If you want to donate please go to the original website and donate to the developers.
 Thanks!

-This is a project to visualize the Nano transactions in a way of cars on a highway.
+This is a project to visualize the Nano Beta transactions in a way of cars on a highway.